Skip to content

 Definition

 Pay-to-EndPoint (P2EP) is the conceptual ancestor of PayJoin.
-It describes a payment in which the receiver contributes one or more of their own inputs to the same transaction that the sender is funding.
-Because the resulting transaction now contains inputs owned by two different parties, it directly poisons one of blockchain analysis's most relied-upon assumptions.
-The idea circulated in the Bitcoin privacy community before being refined and standardized as BIP78.
+It describes a payment in which the receiver contributes one or more of their own inputs to the same transaction the sender is funding.
+Because the resulting transaction contains inputs owned by two different parties, it directly poisons one of blockchain analysis's most relied-upon assumptions — that all inputs to a transaction belong to a single entity.
+The idea circulated in the Bitcoin privacy community around 2018 before being refined and standardized as BIP78.

 From concept to standard